27 January 2020

 Solution selling schematic

-The basic idea of "working on the business" starts first with identifying the value adding steps required to capture and deliver projects.
+The basic idea of "working on the business" starts first with identifying the value-adding steps required to capture and deliver projects.
 The following diagram is the universal model.
 The schematic depicts the typical steps solution selling firms follow to take a potential project from enquiry to developing and delivering a final product.

-I call this "The sausage machine" approach because the aim is to develop a well oiled machine that has clearly defined rules, processes, and tools applied at each step.
+I call this "The sausage machine" approach because the aim is to develop a well-oiled machine that has clearly defined rules, processes, and tools applied at each step.

-The aim is to develop a deliberate process to support capacity scaling to meet the market demand, and efficiency gains achieved through process optmisation and innovation to deliver high customer value at lower enterprise cost.
+The aim is to develop a deliberate process to support capacity scaling to meet the market demand, and efficiency gains achieved through process optimisation and innovation to deliver high customer value at lower enterprise cost.

-Importantly, systematisation based on the described process flow enables a portfolio approach (managing multiple opportunities not just one).
+Importantly, systematisation based on the described process flow enables a portfolio approach (managing multiple opportunities, not just one).

 Establishing business disciplines - innate business process compared to formal